Ralph L. Sacco, MD, MS, FAHA, FAAN

 Catherine M. Rydell, CAE

-Executive Director and CEO, American Academy of Neurology, American Brain Foundation
+Executive Director and CEO, American Academy of Neurology

-Catherine M. Rydell has been the American Academy of Neurology's Executive Director and Chief Executive Officer since February 1999.
-Currently based in Minneapolis, Minnesota, with offices in Washington, DC, and Rochester, New York, the AAN is a worldwide professional association of neurologists and neuroscience professionals dedicated to promoting the highest quality patient-centered neurologic care.
-Under Rydell's leadership, membership to the AAN has grown from 16,000 to more than 27,000 members.
+Catherine M. Rydell has been the American Academy of Neurology's Executive Director and Chief Executive Officer since 1999.
+Based in Minneapolis, Minnesota, with offices in Washington, DC, and Rochester, New York, the AAN is a worldwide professional association of neurologists and neuroscience professionals dedicated to promoting the highest quality patient-centered neurologic care.
+Under Rydell's leadership, AAN membership has grown from 16,000 to 32,000 members.

-Since joining the AAN, Rydell has focused on strengthening advocacy and coalition-building efforts, increasing staff development, improving communication with members and implementing the strategic plan.
-Under her leadership, the Academy increased educational offerings, expanded the scientific program for the AAN Annual Meeting, and established a for-profit subsidiary to help support new member services.
+Since joining the AAN, Rydell has focused on strengthening advocacy and coalition-building efforts, increasing staff development, improving communication with members and implementing its strategic plan.
+Under her leadership, the Academy increased educational offerings and established a companion organization to help support new member services and advocacy.

 Rydell is a Certified Association Executive (CAE), the highest professional credential in the association industry.
 Less than five percent of all association professionals have earned a CAE designation.